Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Victorinox’s wristwear is manufactured to be extremely durable.
 For instance, the I.N.O.X collection watches go through 130 resistance tests before they’re eligible for sale.
-Stainless steel, titanium- and carbon-finished surfaces, and scratch-resistant sapphire crystal are common materials in the manufacturing process, and not only for producing I.N.O.X wristwatches but other lines as well.
+Stainless steel, titanium and carbon-finished surfaces, and scratch-resistant sapphire crystal are common materials in the watches, and not only for producing I.N.O.X wristwatches but other lines as well.

-Like the majority of Swiss watch brands, Victorinox too employs ETA-supplied quartz and automatic movements.
+Like the majority of Swiss watch brands, Victorinox employs ETA-supplied quartz and automatic movements.

-Victorinox offers five watch collections.
-I.N.O.X and Fieldforce timepieces are perfect for the military, diving, and sports, Airboss mechanical wristwear are for aviators, and Maverick and Alliance watches suit for multiple walks of life.
+Victorinox offers five watch collections – I.N.O.X and Fieldforce timepieces are perfect for the military, diving, and sports, Airboss mechanical wristwear are for aviators, and Maverick and Alliance watches suit multiple walks of life.

-If you’re interested in a thorough analysis of the brand, visit our dedicated post on Victorinox Watches Review.
+If you’re interested in a thorough analysis of the brand, visit our comprehensive guide on Victorinox watches.